 20. The Brontë Way

 The Brontës are an intrinsic part of Yorkshire, with their classic novels indebted to the wild scenery of the county, and the Brontë Way trail is a great way to explore the lives and works of these famed sisters.
-It takes in the likes of Thursden Valley, the Brontë Parsonage, Wycoller Hall, Top Withins, Spen Valley and Oakwell Hall.
-This is one of those Yorkshire attractions that bookworms will absolutely love.
+It takes in the likes of Thursden Valley, the Brontë Parsonage, Wycoller Hall, Top Withens, Spen Valley and Oakwell Hall.
+This is one of those Yorkshire attractions that bookworms and nature lovers will both absolutely love.

 The Brontë Way, Mirfield, West Yorkshire, WF14 9NT.